top of page

-As a child, I distinctly recall my father telling us an animating dinner table tale of something that happened at work.
+As a child, I distinctly recall my father telling us an animated dinner table tale of something that happened to him at work.
 He was the warden at a maximum-security prison and more than one employee told him that he should write a book about it…

 A staff member, who had been brought through the union-driven disciplinary process, did something that would no doubt lend to their eventual dismissal and was taking it personally against my dad.
 The place was better off without the employee and he was the root cause for many tangential issues.
-His most recent action was perfect evidence in aid of my dad’s cause of resolving the culture crisis.
+His most recent action was perfect evidence to support resolving the culture crisis.
 Expecting a dramatic firing as response, I asked my dad what he would do now that he had this evidence.

 He answered: “Show up to work tomorrow, be a nice guy and load the gun.”